dominicschaff/music_remote/README.md

 Updates:
 --------
+**13 June 2014** : V1.3 Made Text Bigger in horizontal mode, added colours for battery values, customized text for the actions so it does not just say up and down
 **13 June 2014** : Allow for rotation
 **12 June 2014** : Bug fixes for devices that do not report media information.
 **11 June 2014** : Initial Version